16 Personality Type Profiles and Personality Test

 The personality types themselves are just the beginning.
 Dig into preferences, cognitive functions and some fun resources with these articles.

 Each personality type belongs to one of four temperaments (SJ, SP, NT, NF).
 For example, INFP belongs to NF.
-Temperament can be thought of as the “big picture” of your personality while your type is more specific.
+Temperament can be thought of as the “big picture” of your personality.

 Preferences are a way of classifying a person’s natural tendencies.
 There are four pairs of opposing preferences (e.g. Extraversion vs. Introversion) for a total of eight.
 A person will lean more toward one than the other.